SM-SHIFAT/HotelService_SOAP_java/README.md

 - **bookRoom**: Books a specified room.
 - **checkoutRoom**: Checks out from a specified room.

-### Access
-All operations in the Room Service can be accessed directly.

 ## 3. Payment Service
 The Payment Service handles payment-related operations.